- LL.M.Harvard Law School2013

 Miller & Chevalier partnered with 10 regional law firms to conduct the inaugural 2018 Europe-Caucasus-Asia Corruption Survey, which published this week.

-Maryna Kavaleuskaya spoke with Naviny, a Belarusian media outlet, about key regional findings in the firm's ECA Corruption Survey.
+Maryna Kavaleuskaya commented with Naviny, a Belarusian media outlet, about key regional findings in the firm's ECA Corruption Survey.